 Once you've ordered your ScreenCloud OS device, it's time to start preparing for its arrival!
-In this article, we'll provide tips on how to purchase a screen license, how to get your digital signage set up, how to purchase a USB provisioning flash drive, and much more.
+In this article, we'll provide tips on how to prepare a USB provisioning flash drive, how to purchase a screen license, list the best TV accessory options for your use cases, and much more.

 Table of Contents:

 So, you got the green light that your Station P1 is on the way.
 Congratulations! you're one step closer to setting up your digital signage strategy.
-But now you're wondering, what do I need to do in order to prepare for the arrival of my digital signage device?
+But now you're wondering, what can I do to prepare for the arrival of my Station P1?

-As your device is on its way, take advantage of that waiting period to prepare the equipment you're going to need, sort out the account licenses, or even prepare some content so you can start streaming immediately once you have your device.
-Adequate preparation is not always fun, and some may find it tedious or boring, but a little advance planning now can make deployment that much faster, and help you avoid a build-up of stress by eliminating a few obstacles beforehand.
+Adequate preparation is not always fun, and some may find it tedious or boring, but a little bit of advance planning now can make your deployment much faster by eliminating a few obstacles beforehand.

 1. Understanding Your ScreenCloud OS Device